Where to Shoot Great Photos in Big Bear Lake

 A photographer is only as good as their knowledge of the image they’re capturing.
 Or the image they're envisioning!
 Brady Enger

 My favorite time to shoot is right before sunset, through sunset, and into the night.
 Again, Golden Hour is just before sunset, when your photos can have that soft golden tone.
 Once that hour is up, we have the sunset itself.
-When there are high clouds in the sky, you can get an extremely colorful sunset!
-Clouds can add so much to a landscape shot by adding a different feeling as well as different sections of light with epic color variations.
+When there are high clouds in the sky, you're in for an extremely colorful sunset!
+Clouds can add so much to a landscape shot by adding different feelings and sections of light with color variations.
 Colors can range from yellow to orange, to red and pink and purple as the sun continues to set.
-The sunset comes to calm the Earth as it continues to rotate, allowing us to see the stars.
-This allows for a whole other discussion of going out at night and taking photos of the stars.
+Once the sun disappears, we can marvel at the night sky above us.
+This is a discussion for another time.
 Stay tuned for that!

 One thing that’s great about photography, is it plays to everyone's personal preference.
 I might not like shooting at a certain time of day or with a certain style, but it doesn’t mean someone else won’t like that.
 Photography is about getting creative with subjects and landscapes.
 Getting a lower, or higher angle instead of straight on gives a different perspective and a different feeling.
 The same goes for adding subjects or focal points in your image.
 Regardless of the time of day, you’ll always be able to get creative with whatever you’re shooting.